BLCM/bl3mods/Apocalyptech/gear_changes/red_text_explainer/README.md

 mod, [grab a copy of the master translation template](https://raw.githubusercontent.com/BLCM/bl3mods/master/Apocalyptech/gear_changes/red_text_explainer/locales/base.pot), fill in translations on the `msgstr` lines in there, and send it my way.
 Be sure to put in your name/username/handle as a translated string in there.
+(You are also, of course, welcome to just upload your own translated version of this mod, if you don't want to bother with all that.)

 Changelog
 =========